 Are we challenged or are we committed?
 At WoW Power Walking we’ve decided to choose COMMITMENT over challenge.

 This is what can be found daily on the Internet, in magazines and advertisements: Take the challenge!
 Sign up for the 30-day challenge!
 Change your life with this challenge!
 Selling fitness and wellness packages as a challenge imbues the experience as one we want to get over, get through…survive.

 Almost five years ago we offered our first “No Sugar Challenge.”
 Ahead of the curve on this, we challenged ourselves to removing all added sugar from our diet for 21 days.
 We watched as everyone expressed relief when 21 days were over.
 They had survived.

 This got us to thinking about how the word commitment is so much more powerful than the word challenge.
 Yes, there are challenges associated with finding, making, and eating real food without added sugars in our world of food products.
 If these challenges are met with commitment to sourcing and eating real food, it’s a game changer for life.

 Commit to real food.
 Commit to a positive vision.
 Commit to your best self.

 Get naturally sweet.

 Visualize commitment.
 Ditch the notion of challenge.
 Embrace a positive and powerful vision of your best self.
-Start with these 21 days and carry forward for your best life.
-New for this commitment, daily 5-minute meditations sent to your inbox along with our popular motivational and informational daily emails.
+Start with these 30 days and carry forward for your best life.

 Subscribe to WoW WHAT'S UP & find yourself inspired with tips on training, races & general fitness